How to Get Rid Of Fleas in Your Car

 This method should be best for people who are allergic to sprays and aerosols.
 Powders can be found in various types that are very effective when used properly.
 With the flea powder, you just need to spread the powder evenly throughout the car including the trunks, beneath the seats and in the pockets where the fleas might be hiding.
 This works effectively when the pests eat or inhale the powder.
 The powder dries out the oils in the fleas resulting in their death.
-This works well if you leave the car unattended for one hour but if you want to be free from fleas for longer then you need to leave the car for about two hours.
+Leave the car for one hour, then vacuum the remains of the powder.
+If you want to be free from fleas for longer, leave the powder for two hours.

 Using Home Remedies

-There are also some home remedies that can be used to get rid of these pests but they may work at a slower pace but they are worth a try and time.
-This good if the infestation is small and has just been discovered.
+There are also some home remedies that can be used to get rid of these pests.
+They may work more slowly but they are worth a try.
+These are especially good if the infestation is small and has just been discovered.

-Ordinary salt you ask?
+Ordinary salt, you ask?
 Yes.
-Ordinary table salt can be used to get rid of fleas, you will just follow this process to get great results fleas cannot tolerate salt so they will either die or jump to a safer place when they come in contact with salt.
+Ordinary table salt can be used to get rid of fleas, just follow this process.
+Fleas cannot tolerate salt: they either die or jump to a safer place when they come in contact with it.

-In your car, salt every part of the car and especially the parts that the fleas are likely to hide this include under the seat, in the trunk, and in the car pockets.
-Since the fleas might jump on places where there is no salt then you have to sprinkle salt on every part.
-If you are done sprinkling, then vacuum the whole car where the salt has been sprinkled.
+Salt every part of your the car, especially the parts that the fleas are likely to hide.
+This include under the seats, in the trunk, and in the seat pockets.
+Since the fleas might jump on places where there is no salt, you have to sprinkle salt on every part.
+If you are done sprinkling, vacuum the whole car.

-Cut a small slice of lemon and add it in water then bring the contents to boil.
-Let it stay overnight and fill it up in a spray container.
-Spray every part that is a potential hiding place of fleas in the car.
-Take note that you do not soak but only dampen.
-If you also have a car cover, you can also clean it and spray the lemon to do away with the fleas.
+Cut a small slice of lemon and add it to water, then bring the water to the boil.
+Leave it overnight, then put it a spray bottle.
+Spray every part of the car that is a potential hiding place for fleas.
+Take note that you do not soak, only dampen.
+If you have a car cover, you can also clean it.

-Fleas can be very hard to eliminate completely that is why you need to get rid of them regularly and ensure that any source of the fleas is also eliminated.
-For example, if the source is your pets but you enjoy taking them in your car you should make sure that they are regularly shampooed to get rid of the pests in them.
+Fleas can be very hard to eliminate completely, which is why you need to get rid of them regularly and ensure that any source of the fleas is also eliminated.
+For example, if the source is your pets but you enjoy taking them in your car, you should make sure that they are regularly shampooed.

 Image Source: icoterminals.com